stucchio/Homepage/content/why_gays_cant_donate_blood.md

 I guess this twitter meme is wrong.
 The world does make sense.
 It turns out the Red Cross isn't anti-gay - they just did the math and decided to protect people who receive donated blood.

+The broader lesson here is that base rates (in this case, `P(HIV|gay)` and `P(HIV|straight)`) matter.
+A  test will have a lot more false negatives when applied to a highly risky subpopulation than when applied in general.
+As such, negative results for that subpopulation are a lot less useful than they are in general.
+You can't rely on test results alone, you need information about the inputs to the test also.

-Incidentally, if anyone has more accurate numbers than what I've provided, please let me know.
+**P.S.** If anyone has more accurate numbers than what I've provided, please let me know.
 I can't see how the result will drastically change based on plausible variations in these numbers, but I do want to be as accurate as possible.